sagemath/sagewiki_to_gh-2022-10-10/JakubMarecek.md

 '''Graphical Demo of Integer Programming: '''

 My goal was to present the workings of an integer programming solver in an interactive Java Web Start.
+This proved, however, rather difficult.
+First, it's difficult to get Java (and the more Java Web Start) applications to run with VTK.
+Second, VTK crashes the JVM when I render anything but the most trivial polyhedra.

 attachment:Screenshot01.jpg